Every organization wants to advertise the products and services in the market, which can impact consumers.

 Use patents, trademarks, relationships, and acquisition your strength to expand your brand equity.

-Try to communicate with the customers like advertising, pricing, after-sales service creates a strong and positive brand association, which helps in earning more revenue as everything reminds the customer of your brand.
+Try to communicate with the customers by your advertising, pricing, after-sales service, as it creates a strong and positive brand association, which helps in earning more revenue.

 So, these are the fundamental components of brand equity and I hope it is now clear to you.